9999years/i-c-the-light/readme.md

 ## Branches

-Approximately ordered from most to least stable.

 `master`:
-(Usually) stable builds and major progress.

-(Maybe some day) `beta`:
-Unstable builds but not necessarily a horrible mess.
-Will generally be far ahead from `master`.
+Anything generally stable that represents more than incremental progress.

 `mess`:
-Commits almost certainly guaranteed not to work.
+Alpha work in various states of disrepair.
-Do not check these out; they’re just for me to store work for later.
+Do not check these out unless you know what you’re doing.

 ## Todo